knewplay/oop-fundamentals/oop_fundamentals.md

 - `Zombie(70, 40, 5)` creates a Zombie with 70 health, 40 energy, and a decay level of 5.
 - `Player("Hero", 100, 50)` creates a Player named "Hero" with 100 health and 50 energy.

-**Concepts Used:** This shows the use of constructors to initialize objects with specific attributes.
+**Concepts Used:** This demonstrates the use of constructors to initialize objects with specific attributes.
+It allows us to convert our class blueprints into actual objects that occupy memory, representing individual monsters and players in the game.
+By creating these instances, we bring our class definitions to life, enabling them to interact within the game environment, each maintaining their own state and behavior.

 #### 3. Displaying Initial Statuses